ginkgobioworks/gen/paper/main.md

 ## Database

 Gen uses a sqlite database.
 Sqlite was chosen because it is extensively used across all major platforms.
-It is additionally a local database, enabling users to use gen without having to setup more complicated databases such as postgres or require an internet connection to a cloud service.
+It is additionally a local database, enabling users to use gen without having to set up more complicated databases or require an internet connection to a cloud service.
 Sqlite also allows extensibility of the data model via schema migrations and users can extend the Gen model with new tables to add custom functionality if desired.
-Updates to gen will be possible with schema migrations, which help mitigate the version issues plaguing many bioinfomatic data formats such as GFA and GFF.
+Updates to gen will be possible with schema migrations, which help mitigate the version issues plaguing many bioinformatic data formats.

 Another consideration for sqlite is it can be accessed via web assembly (WASM), meaning databases stored in places such an Amazon s3 bucket can be accessed without any dedicated servers.
 Thus, applications can be developed and ran entirely